JohnBenton4/Introvert-Empowerment/README.md

 ## Challenges
 <p>One of the biggest challenges was getting the login screen to verify the users credentials and then sending the user to their personal homepage once they click 'Login'.
 This functionality is still underway and we hope to have it completed very soon.
   </p>
 <p>A second aspect that was both a challenge and an advantage was creating our own databases.
-Although we were able to refine the tables in a manor that was most useful for us, it meant we had to spend extra time creating the tables and being extra decisive about what information the tables would be most benficial.
+Although we were able to refine the tables in a manor that was most useful for us, it meant we had to spend extra time creating the tables and being extra decisive about what information the tables would be most beneficial.
 </p>

 ## Goals